bardsley/merseysidelatinfestival/README.md

 - [ ] Preferences Page
 - [ ] Return page from checkout
 - [ ] Clear cache on purchase
+- [ ] Messages not displayed on preferences page after log out

 Connor
 ------
+- [x] Send me the link (for picture frame?) https://www.twibbonize.com
+- [x] resend AWS access
 - [ ] Add a video of the dancing man
 - [ ] Send Adm the SVG files
-- [x] Send me the link (for picture frame?) https://www.twibbonize.com
 - [ ] Email to all not selected meal options
 - [ ] artist ticket 99XXXXXXX
-- [ ] Explore discount code functionality
-- [x] resend AWS access
 - [ ] Document Lambda & make lambda robust
 - [ ] Allow change name / email.
+- [ ] add additional info to checkout_complete and check if cs exist in db
+- [ ] handle refunds
+- [ ] move email sending into function and make more versitile
+- [ ] Add link to email http://www.merseysidelatinfestival.com/preferences?email=adam.bardsley@gmail.com&ticket_number=5021048233
+- [ ] Style email with new logo and bigger it
+- [ ] ?create new sendgrid
+- [ ] update action for other lambda functions
+- [ ] checkout_complete timeout problem
+- [ ] generate price file dynamically and commit to git

 Karen
 -----